Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

 Part (1) is proved in the same way as Theorem \ref{thm:longgeo}.
-The unique geodesics $g_x$ for rational $x$ can be used to build geodesics from every starting point, sample-wise, by the ordering and compactness property of geodesics.
-The leftmost and rightmost geodesics from $(x,0)$ are the pointwise infimum and supremum, respectively, of all geodesics from $(x,0)$ along direction zero.
+The unique geodesics $g_{x,0}$ for rational $x$ can be used to build geodesics from every starting point at time zero, sample-wise, by the ordering and compactness property of geodesics.
+The leftmost and rightmost geodesics from $(x,0)$, for $x \in \R$, are the pointwise infimum and supremum, respectively, of all geodesics from $(x,0)$ along direction zero.